H3nDem/Booking-Show/README.md

 ## Description
 Website project which consists of booking for shows, there are several features, such as authentication, view shows and theaters details.
-There also are different bonus features according to whether it's a client or a manager connected (if it's a manager he can create or delete shows and theaters)
+There also are different bonus features according to whether it's a client or a manager connected (if it's a manager he can create or delete shows and theaters, otherwise if it's a client he can book for show and see all of them on a specific page)

 To make it work:
 On the terminal of vscode (or of an equivalent editor)